tsnl/qy/doc/rambles-pt4-qrfis.md

 ## QRFI p4: static evaluation/multi-phase compilation

 Iteratively build and execute the program to evaluate constants at compile-time.

+**IDEA:**

+If we build a separate 'compile-time' program and execute it, we would have an efficient way to evaluate code at compile-time, even with a compiler in Python.

+The problem is that information is tricky to pass between the compiled program and the final program.

+Perhaps FlatBuffer IDL files can be generated from user data-types for constant evaluation, such that...
+- each phase except the last uses a generated interface to write its output to a binary file
+- each phase except the first may open the previous phase's binary file

 ## QRFI p5: A C FFI mechanism